-Step 4: Once you have finished sharpening all the trimming blade, you can take out the minor rough edges using a sharpening stone.
+Step 4: Once you have finished sharpening all the trimming blades, you can take out the minor rough edges using a sharpening stone.

 Sharpen clippers with a stone

 You can use a whetstone to sharpen the hedge clippers.
 Sharp Pebble Premium Whetstone is a reasonably priced and long-lasting sharpening stone.
-It has a non-slip based and comes with an angle guide that helps maintain a 20-degree angle.
+It has non-slip-based and comes with an angle guide that helps maintain a 20-degree angle.

 Here are the steps to sharpen with a stone: